nutraz/HeliosHash-DAO/TESTERS.md

+# Tester Onboarding (quick)

+Purpose: get a tester online quickly with the mobile dev server and a short checklist for smoke tests.

+1) Prerequisites
+- Be on the same LAN as the dev machine.
+- Scan the QR or visit the network URL shared by the dev: http://<LAN_IP>:3003
+- Use a modern mobile browser (Chrome/Safari) and allow camera if prompted for QR utilities.

+2) Quick smoke checklist
+- Open URL and confirm homepage loads.
+- Sign in via the mocked local auth flow (if prompted).
+- Navigate to Community → Projects and open any proposal.
+- Submit a simple application form (use placeholder values).
+- Report results in `TESTER_FEEDBACK.md`.

+3) Contact
+- Add notes and screenshots to the feedback file and ping the maintainer in the team chat.
 # HeliosHash DAO – 50kW Solar Co‑Ownership MVP Tester Guide

 > **MVP Simulation – No Real Funds or Wallets Active**